 Create a series of coupon offers for new signups to introduce them to additional products or features and drive sales.
-This is one of the most used forms of drip email campaigns as it is based on a person's action of buying or signing up for something.
+This is one of the most used forms of automated drip marketing campaigns as it is based on a person's action of buying or signing up for something.
 Be careful not to send too much in this case as it will have the opposite outcome and you will only annoy your audience.
 The goal should be to touch base just enough that your deals stay top of mind for that next purchase.

-Great for: Retail stores, hospitality providers, restaurants, software providers, health clubs, grocery stores and web hosts.
+Great for: Retail stores, hospitality providers, restaurants, software providers, health clubs, grocery stores, and web hosts.

 When it comes to marketing automation, it's all about being subtle by sending a series of emails that a person's action controls.
 If someone is asking for content, odds are much higher they are going to read it and engage.
 This is much different than just sending email blasts on your own schedule.